Martin Rubeš

 Martin Rubeš (born 16 September 1996) is a Czech fencer who won a gold medal at the 2019 Summer Universiade.

 Biography

 At the 2024 Summer Olympics, Rubeš along with Jakub Jurka, Jiří Beran and Michal Čupr won a bronze medal in the Men's team épée.
+Rubeš began fencing at the age of eight in his hometown of Karlovy Vary, following in the footsteps of his father, who was also an international fencer.